ehedman/sdlSpeedometer/README.install.txt

  - runt sudo reboot

 When the Speedometer starts you can still run sdlSpeedometer-config from the GPS GUI page.
 Click the tools icon.

+Notes on Make:
+- The default "make install" will install the SDL_VIDEODRIVER=kmsdrm configuration.
+- To enable the X version, type first "make install" followed by a "make install_x" Then type "make start"